Pectoral Girdle: Description, Anatomy, Function, Diagram

 • Allow for a large range of motion for the arm.

-• Range of Movement: Flexion, extension, abduction, adduction, and rotation.
+• Allows maximum range of movement including flexion, extension, abduction, adduction and rotation.

 Among the long list of muscles articulating at the pectoral girdle, one finds the following: